 Technically sound videos

 Let’s start with the technical aspects of a video you want to optimize.
-First and foremost, you need to have a good quality video.
-Poor sound quality or grainy visuals isn’t going to cut it.
-But it doesn’t mean you have to go full tilt video production.
-Make it professional!
+First and foremost, you need to have a good-quality video.
+Poor sound quality or grainy visuals aren’t going to cut it.
+But that doesn’t mean you have to go full-throttle video production.
+Just make it professional!

 In addition, you need to ensure your video is accessible to everyone.
-This means making sure that you use high contrast colours where possible.
+This means making sure that you use high-contrast colours where possible.
 It also means creating a closed caption file so that people who are deaf or hard of hearing can engage with your content.
 As a bonus to creating closed-captioning text, you can use the content as a transcript on your website for added SEO benefit.
+A quick AI prompt will get you an article.
+Here’s one we use:

 Lastly, avoid copyright issues by licensing your own music.
-Be careful about songs in the background as they can sometimes get caught in your audio and that can cause your video to be blocked.
-Sometimes it’s unavoidable to use copyright material in your film.
-In that case, reach out to the copyright holder and work out a deal.
+Be careful about songs in the background, as they can sometimes get caught in your audio, which can cause your video to be blocked.
+Sometimes, it’s unavoidable to use copyrighted material in your film.
+In that case, reach out to the copyright holder and negotiate a deal.

-For more information on accessibility for video, these 8 tips from Sitepoint will be helpful.
+For more information on video accessibility, these 8 tips from Sitepoint will be helpful.

 Using appropriate search terms

-Similarly to optimizing your website you want to develop content that is targeted to the way your customers search.
-For the most part, this is done by selecting keywords and topics that your customers put into search engines.
+Similarly to optimizing your website, you want to develop content that is targeted to your customers’ searches.
+This is usually done by selecting keywords and topics that your customers put into search engines.

-There are quite a few tools out there for you to do keyword research; however, one of my favourites for VSEO is AHrefs.
-The main benefit of this tool is that it has the ability for you to get YouTube data.
-This is key because as I already mentioned YouTube is a massive search engine in itself.
-Not pulling data that is specific to that website is like using Yahoo data to understand how people search on Google.
+There are quite a few tools out there for keyword research; however, one of my favourites for VSEO is AHrefs.
+The main benefit of this tool is that it can get YouTube data.
+This is key because, as I already mentioned, YouTube is a massive search engine in itself.
+Not pulling data specific to that website is like using Yahoo data to understand how people search on Google.

-The main thing here is to find keywords that your audience will search for.
-It may be helpful to ask your customers what they are looking for when they are trying to find your product.
-You can also look at customer service data to see what questions people are asking.
+The main thing here is to find keywords your audience will search for.
+It may be helpful to ask your customers what they are looking for when trying to find your product.
+You can also look at customer service data to see what questions people ask.
 Finally, you can put your customer hat on and pretend to go shopping for your product.

 Create valuable content

 Ok!
-You now know how to develop technically sound videos, you’ve created a great list of keywords and now you’re going to make your videos.
+You now know how to develop technically sound videos, you’ve created a great list of keywords, and you’re going to make your videos.
 This is a critical moment for you.
 Content that is well thought out and well produced will have a higher chance of succeeding.

-Part of the reason why it’s so important to create outstanding content is that YouTube uses engagement as a metric to determine which video to rank in what order.
-Videos that have more engagement are more likely to have a higher ranking (which should mean more $$$ for you).
+Part of the reason it’s so important to create outstanding content is that YouTube uses engagement as a metric to determine which videos to rank in what order.
+Videos that have more engagement are more likely to have a higher ranking (which should mean more viewers for you).

 Here are a few tips on how to make engaging video content: